SeleniumHQ/docs/docs_source_files/content/getting_started_with_webdriver/locating_elements.en.md

 ### Locating multiple elements

-It's possible that the document we are working with may turn out to have an ordered list of the cheese we like the best:
+It is possible that the document we are working with may turn out to have an ordered list of the cheese we like the best:

 ```html